hurtigruten/enzo/README.md

 # Prerequisites

+This module is meant to be used by a script, Slack bot, etc. that need to cache price and availability in Seaware and needs the following:

-Deno needs to be installed, check the [website](https://deno.land/).
+- Deno needs to be installed, check the [website](https://deno.land/).

-On the Seaware side, "Custom Availability Search" rules need to be in place for every search the cache application wishes to perform
+- In Seaware, "Custom Availability Search" rules need to be in place for every search the cache application wishes to perform (that means that any potential new port combination needs to be added to these rules).
+In addition, any Search scenario XMLs needs to be set up (such as OneWaySearchScenario.xml), these translate the search criteria into "Seaware lingo" and can be expanded to alow loyalty specific prices, B2B specific prices, Promotion based prices, etc.

 # Consuming Config

-"./configs/voyage.ts" is the config that should be updated whenever there are new voyage sailings.
+The module can cache based on a file.
+Currently "./configs/voyage.ts" is the config that should be updated whenever there is a need to add or change the voyage only sailings.

 # API

-A Tour API can be read when the sailings are defined by an external system
+The module can cache based on an API.
+The API must currently implement the Type as defined in "./types.ts"

 # Seaware cache documentation